 Two Days of Ruby/Horsethief

 One of the most popular stretches of river is the Ruby/Horsethief Canyons area southwest of Fruita, Colorado.
 From placid floats through rust-hued canyons to the thrill of shooting through Class I and II rapids that inject excitement along the way, trips on this stretch of river offer something for everyone.
 In addition to the pleasure of riding on the river, there are also a number of side hikes available to those who plan longer trips.
-Adventure Bound USA.html offers a two-day trip through Ruby that covers 25 miles of the Colorado River, and which can be done in raft or kayak depending on your preference.
+Adventure Bound USA offers a two-day trip through Ruby that covers 25 miles of the Colorado River, and which can be done in raft or kayak depending on your preference.
 The trip, which is generally available from March to October (conditions permitting) launches from Loma, CO and ends at Westwater, UT.

 Rafting in Dinosaur National Monument

-From fossil-packed walls of stone to petroglyphs left behind by early tribes, Dinosaur National Monument in Northwest Colorado is filled with wonderful views into the ancient and distant history of Colorado’s Western Slope.
+From fossil-packed walls of stone to petroglyphs left behind by early tribes, Dinosaur National Monument in Northwest Colorado is filled with wonderful views into the ancient and distant history of the Grand Junction area.
 Another draw to the park are the wonderful rafting opportunities on the Green and Yampa Rivers.
 Areas such as Warm Springs or Hells Half Mile are home to serious Class III and IV rapids that will challenge even expert rafters, but there are more moderate options as well.
 The park is approximately a two to two-and-a-half hour drive from Grand Junction.
 For visitors, there are full-day and multi-day options available.
 Guided trips using park-approved outfitters are recommended because of the unique features of the river that can cause boats to flip, but brave and daring rafters can also find more information on non-commercial trips via the National Park Service.